saasquatch/program-tools/packages/paypal-components/readme.md

 # PayPal Components

 PayPal components are a collection of components for SaaSquatch that provide end users with details about PayPal payouts made through the PayPal integration.
+This includes a PayPal account details component (\<sqp-account-details>) allowing users to add/update their PayPal email and view the preview of future payouts, a PayPal rewards table status column component (\<sqp-status-column>) which displays reward payout details from the PayPal integration and similarly a PayPal referral table rewards column component (\<sqp-rewards-column>) which displays reward payout details from the PayPal integration.

 ## Using these components